itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 .. figure:: images/bp-steps.png
     :width: 80%
     :align: center
-    :alt: GradientDescent steps
+    :alt: Weight update steps for the Gradient Descent

-GradientDescent got to the value close to 0.125 using 798 steps and this black curve are just tiny steps of backpropagation algorithm.
+Gradient Descent got to the value close to 0.125 using 798 steps and this black curve are just tiny steps of backpropagation algorithm.
 We can zoom it and look closer.

 .. figure:: images/bp-steps-zoom.png
     :width: 80%
     :align: center
-    :alt: GradientDescent steps on zoom
+    :alt: Zoomed weight update steps for the Gradient Descent

 Now we can see a lot of information about backpropagation algorithm.
 All steps for backpropagation algorithm have approximately similar magnitude.